 “Quite frankly, the reason we’ve it allowed it to go on, through this investigation, because we need to – because some of the people under investigation – we wanted the program to continue so we could continue to observe what they would do.
 The misconduct was much more widely spread.”

 Shea further stated that the city had spent millions on supervisors “to try and clean up some of the problems,” and although the program probably initially had good intentions, he questioned that any officer could have truly been unaware of what was going on in recent years.

-When Hudson County View mentioned that a former police chief said he told city officials, including Shea, were told about officers stealing time as far back as 2014, Shea said any and all complaints were referred to the county or federal prosecutors.
+When Hudson County View asked if a former police chief told city officials, including Shea, were told about officers stealing time as far back as 2014, Shea said any and all complaints were referred to the county or federal prosecutors.

 In a letter, ex-Chief Bob Cowan said he notified Shea about possible off-duty abuses at the housing authority buildings (h/t The Jersey Journal).

 His successor, Philip Zacche, who retired in July, pleaded guilty last month to getting paid nearly $32,000 for off-duty work he did not perform.